COVID-19 Prevention Non-Emergency Regulations

 A: Please see the “Definition” section in this FAQ. - Q: In a non-outbreak setting, what are employers required to do when they learn that one or more of their employees had close contact with a COVID-19 case at the workplace?

-A: Employers must:- Notify all employees and their authorized representatives who may have had close contact with a COVID-19 case within one business day in a manner that does not reveal the COVID-19 case's personal identifying information.
+A: Employers must:- Notify all employees and independent contractors who may have had close contact with a COVID-19 case within one business day in a manner that does not reveal the COVID-19 case's personal identifying information.

 - Offer testing during paid time and at no cost to any employee with a close contact that occurred in the workplace, and provide applicable benefit information.
 There is an exception for recently recovered COVID-19 cases who remain symptom-free (returned cases).

-- Review current CDPH guidance for persons who had close contacts, including any guidance regarding quarantine or other measures to reduce transmission, and implement effective policies to prevent transmission of COVID-19 by close contacts.
+- Review current CDPH guidance for persons who had close contacts, including any guidance regarding isolation or exclusion or other measures to reduce transmission, and implement effective policies to prevent transmission of COVID-19 by close contacts.

 - Follow the return to work criteria for returning excluded employees to work.